How To Administer the Marek’s Disease Vaccine to Poultry Chicks

 Raising Baby Chicks Yourself?
 Learn How to Administer This Important Vaccine

-By Laura Haagerty — Do you know the proper way to administer the Marek’s vaccine to your chicks?
+By Laura Haagerty — Do you know the proper way to administer the Marek’s disease vaccine to your chicks?
 Marek’s disease is very prevalent everywhere there is poultry, and if your chickens catch it there is no cure.
 Once the sick chicken symptoms are apparent, it’s too late.
 If you order your chicks from a hatchery, the Marek’s vaccine is usually administered to chickens at the hatchery.
 Of course, it is easiest to order chicks already vaccinated, but if you are hatching your own birds, or didn’t order pre-vaccinated chicks, vaccinating chicks is not hard once you get the hang of it, and worth doing to prevent losses in your flocks of backyard chickens.

-When you order the Marek’s vaccine, it comes in two parts, the small vial with the wafer of vaccine itself, and the large vial of dilutant.
+When you order the Marek’s disease vaccine, it comes in two parts, the small vial with the wafer of vaccine itself, and the large vial of dilutant.
 You only need to refrigerate the vaccine itself, not the dilutant.

 You will need:

 One 3 ml syringe

 A number of 1 ml syringes (I use one syringe for about every three chicks.)

 Before you begin, put a layer of paper towel down onto the table on which you will work.
 You want a surface that won’t be slippery.